ttaubert/octoblog/_drafts/verified-binary-multiplication-for-ghash.markdown

 `bmul32()` is called nine times, each time performing 16 multiplications.
 That's 144 multiplications in total for one GHASH evaluation.
 If we had a `bmul64()` for 128-bit multiplication with `uint128_t` we'd need to call it only thrice.

-The naive approach here was to basically just double the bitsize of the arguments and internal types, and then also extend the bitmasks `m1`, `m2`, `m4`, and `m8`.
-This is what the first revision of the proposed patch did as well.
+The naive approach taken in the first patch revision was to basically just double the bitsize of the arguments and variables, and also extend the bitmasks `m1`, `m2`, `m4`, and `m8`.

 If you paid close attention to the previous section you might notice a problem here already.
-If not just read on and it will become clear to you in a few moments.
+If not just read on and it will become clear in a few moments.

 {% codeblock lang:cpp %}
 typedef unsigned __int128 uint128_t;